Louis-Takow/rtCamp-QA-Automation-Test/README.md

 - **Visual Consistency**: Ensures critical UI components (e.g., buttons, modals, product listings) remain visually unchanged after updates.
 - **Baseline Images**: Stored in the `/backstop_data/bitmaps_reference` directory, these images are used for comparison.
 - **Difference Reporting**: Highlights pixel-level differences between actual and expected UI states.

-Here’s an edited version of the test details and best practices section based on the provided script:

 ### Test Details